mfrachet/acodingdance/content/blog/react-sync-fetch/index.md

 ## Sum up the information we have

-After reading the previous snippet, we now know that:
+After reading the previous snippet, we know that:

 - The library aims to fetch Data
-- It owns a cache in its name so... maybe the data fetched is cached?
+- It owns a cache in its name so... maybe the data is cached somehow?
-- It can fetch data in the render function, something that was a really bad practice
+- It can fetch data in the render function, something that was not possible
-- It relies on a synchronous API so fetch data
+- It relies on a synchronous API

 Let's put some `console.log` in our component to check how it behaves: